jsiek/B522-PL-Foundations/lecture-notes-Subtyping.lagda.md

 ... | no x∉xs = no λ { (here a) → xy a ; (there a) → x∉xs a }
 ```

+The next function decides whether a vector is distinct.

 ```
 distinct? : ∀{n} → (xs : Vec Id n) → Dec (distinct xs)
 distinct? [] = yes tt